Updated Mar 14, 2026§ For Vehicles★ Our score: 7/10

 Does the Family1st GPS tracker require a monthly subscription?

 Yes.
 All remote tracking features, including live location, geofence alerts, and tracking history, require an active paid plan.
 Plans start at $21.95 per month for 60-second updates.
-Without a subscription, you cannot view the tracker's location remotely through the app or web portal.
+Without a subscription, you can't view the tracker's location remotely through the app or web portal.

 How long does the Family1st tracker battery last?